Star Wars: Jedi: Synopsis

 Aayla Secura was first brought into the Star Wars saga by Dark Horse Comics.
 George Lucas took a liking to the character and decided to use her.
-Aayla Secura is a female Twi'lek, an bluish alien species, from the planet Ryloth.
+Aayla Secura is a female Twi'lek, a bluish alien species, from the planet Ryloth.
 Aayla is very skilled in lightsaber combat.
 She was a Jedi Knight and Clone Wars General.
 Aayla caved to the Dark Side for a period when she was involved with Volfe Karkko.
 She died in the tragedy of Order 66 on Felucia.
 Aayla Secura is portrayed in the Star Wars films by Amy Allen in Episodes II & III.